Happy Monday, friends!

 I can’t stress this enough.
 The biggest thing to remember is that we don’t own our social media platforms.
 In one second, it could all be gone.
 And I’ve seen it happen.

 Are you only leveraging social platforms?

 Own your content and use social channels as platforms to leverage, market, and push it.
 You don’t need to start a blog, but if you are a brand that is selling a product or service, you need a website.

-Anything we’re publishing at construction2style on social media is telling a bigger picture of a story to lead them back to one place, and that is our website.
-Our website is the place that finishes telling the story, and the place they will buy from.
+Anything we’re publishing at construction2style on social media tells a bigger picture of a story to lead them back to one place, and that is our website.
+Our website is the place that finishes telling the story and the place they will buy from.
 And once they get to our site, we have multiple ways of making revenue.
-Whether that’s through ads on our website, affiliate links, asking them to take action to buy a course or contact us for our services or download a template.
-Multiple funnels and ways to create revenue in ways we wouldn’t be able to do within one post on social media.
+Whether that’s through ads on our website, affiliate links, asking them to take action to buy a course or contact us for our services, or download a template.
+Multiple funnels and ways to create revenue in ways we can’t do within one post on social media.

 Have a Descriptive Name & Bio

 Do you have a descriptive name and bio in your Instagram profile?
 Remember, this is used for search!

 When people search for whatever keyword they want to be found for, you will be nowhere to be found if it’s not within your name profile description.

 I recently did a presentation for a group of realtors.
 While prepping for the conference and researching some of the attendees, I was blown away by how most of them didn’t have “MN Real Estate” or “MN Realtor” listed anywhere on their profile.
 Sure, they had real estate.
 But nothing location-specific.
 And do you know how saturated real estate is?
 There’s a lot out there, and even more nationwide.